-- A. Describe the organization's approach to analyzing and aligning respective data systems of each CCL partner (PhilaWorks, the City, and the District). - B. Describe the organization's experience in identifying resources and developing process workflows detailing how data.
+- A. Describe the organization's approach to analyzing and aligning respective data systems of each CCL partner (PhilaWorks, the City, and the District). - B. Describe the organization's experience in identifying resources and developing process workflows detailing how data can flow across data platforms or systems.